responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/Statistical_Minimax_Rates_Under_Privacy.md

     // Define quiz questions and correct answers const quizQuestions = [
         {
-            question: "What is the capital of France?",
+            question: "What is privacy?",
-            answer: "paris"
+            answer: "2"
         },
         //Add more quiz questions as needed
         {
+            question: "Which situation is α-local-differentially privacy?",
+            answer: "3"
+        },
+        //Add more quiz questions as needed
+        {
-            question: "What is the capital of Germany?",
+            question: "What is the privacy cost in term of optimal rate ?",
-            answer: "berlin"
+            answer: "1"
         }
     ];